-As far as LED flashlights go, most users will tell you that a light which primarily runs on a 18650 li-ion (Lithium-ion) battery is usually the preferred choice.
+As far as LED flashlights go, most users will tell you that a light which primarily runs on a 18650 battery is usually the preferred choice.
+Therefore, I predict this discussion on 18650 Lithium-ion batteries to be quite informative.

 Where Did The Funny Name Come From?